HDI-Project/ATM/README.md

 This CSV can be passed to ATM as local filesystem path but also as a complete AWS S3 Bucket and path specification or as a URL.

-You can find a collection of demo datasets [here](https://atm-data.s3.amazonaws.com/index.html).
+You can find a collection of demo datasets in the [atm-data S3 Bucket in AWS](https://atm-data.s3.amazonaws.com/index.html).

 # Quickstart